LearnersBlock/documentation/how-to-build-one/quickstart/picking-hardware.md

 * [Balena Fin](https://www.balena.io/fin/?)

 {% hint style="info" %}
-We also provide a [Raspberry Pi 3 image](https://downloads.learnersblock.org) for those who already have the hardware.
-We do not recommend buying a Pi 3 however, but to instead buy the Pi 4, which is why the Pi 3 is not included in this documentation.
+We also provide a [Raspberry Pi 2 image](https://downloads.learnersblock.org) and [Raspberry Pi 3 image](https://downloads.learnersblock.org) for those who already have the hardware.
+We do not recommend buying a Pi 2 or 3 however, but to instead buy the Pi 4 due to its improved features at around the same cost, which is why the Pi 2 and 3 are not included in this documentation.
 {% endhint %}

 While there are lots to distinguish between the hardware, here is an overview of what we deem to be particularly noteworthy: